interpreting-rl-behavior/models--interpreting-rl-behavior/README.md

 Assuming your agent is behaviour as you'd like it to, now we can start interpreting it.

+# Making recordings and training the generative model

 To begin interpretation, we need to record a bunch of agent-environment rollouts in order to train the generative model: